Betula utilis: History and use

 The bark is widely used for packaging material (particularly butter), roof construction, umbrella covers, bandages, and more.
 The wood is used for bridge construction, and the foliage for fodder.
 The most widespread use is for firewood, which has caused large areas of habitat to be eliminated or reduced.
 Parts of the plant, including the fungal growth (bhurja-granthi) have also long been used in local traditional medicine.

 Conservation

 Deforestation due to overuse of the tree has caused loss of habitat for many native groves of B. utilis (locally called bhojpatra in the Indian Himalaya).
 The first high-altitude bhojpatra nursery was established in 1993 at Chirbasa, just above Gangotri, where many Hindus go on pilgrimage to the source of the sacred Ganges river.
-Dr. Harshvanti Bisht, a Himalayan mountaineer, established the first nursery and continues to expand the reforestation of bhojpatra in the Gangotri area and inside Gangotri National Park.
+Harshvanti Bisht, a Himalayan mountaineer, established the first nursery and continues to expand the reforestation of bhojpatra in the Gangotri area and inside Gangotri National Park.
 About 12,500 bhojpatra saplings had been planted in the area by the year 2000.
 In recent years, attempts have been made to ban the collection of bhojpatra trees in the Gangotri area.